Terry-Maina/Fun-Flights-Task-management-API/README.md

-# Project Task Management API
+# Fun Flights Task Management API

-This project management API is a simple web API where you make CRUD calls to a server to organize a project management app.
+This project management API is a simple web API where you make CRUD calls to a server to organize any project management app.

 [demo here]()

 ## Front-end Project Task Management Interface

-You can use this API in conjunction with my front-end project management app [see the repo](https://github.com/Terry-Maina/project-task-management-client-side.git)
+You can use this API in conjunction with my front-end project management app [see the repo](https://github.com/Terry-Maina/fun-flights-task-management-client-side)

 ## Technologies Used in API